guzzle/RingPHP/README.rst

     implementation.

 future
-    (bool) Specifies whether or not a request SHOULD be a non-blocking Future.
+    (bool, string) Specifies whether or not a request SHOULD be a non-blocking future response.
 By default, responses can be either actual response arrays or ``GuzzleHttp\Ring\Future`` objects which act like associative arrays but are fulfilled asynchronously or when they are accessed.

+    Set to ``true`` to *request* that a future response be provided (note that you might not necessarily get an actual future response is the adapter does not support it).
+Omit the ``future`` option or set to it ``false`` to request that a synchronous response be provided.

+    You can provide a string value to specify fine-tuned future behaviors that may be specific to the underlying adapters you are using.

+    - batch: Set to ``batch`` to request that the adapter does not open and send the request immediately, but rather only open and send the request once a pool of requests is ready to send.

+    If an adapter does not implement or understand a provided string value, then the request MUST be treated as if the user provided ``true`` rather than the string value.

     Future responses created by asynchronous adapters MUST attempt to complete any outstanding future responses when a process completes.
-Asynchronous adapter MAY choose to automatically complete responses when the number of outstanding requests reaches an adapter-specific threshold.
+Asynchronous adapters MAY choose to automatically complete responses when the number of outstanding requests reaches an adapter-specific threshold.

 Response Array